 In this whole multiple scenario-deal, it helps that, as a couple, these two are a bit mismatched, giving Nick Payne, the playwright, different possibilities to play with.
 Roland’s a beekeeper, a regular bloke, a bit tongue-tied, while Marianne’s a theoretical physicist who gets chatty when she’s nervous.
-Marianne’s job is how Payne brings in the whole multiverse theory — she tries to explain it to Roland.
-But people shouldn’t think, ‘Oh, that‘s a great evening in the theater — a lecture on quantum mechanics.’
-‘Constellations’ doesn’t shovel physics at us.
-Because we are watching, in effect, the multiverse in action — a demonstration model, as it were — the whole idea is fascinating in its stutter-stop rhythmic process, and Marianne’s own fascination with it makes it even lyrical.
+Marianne’s job in physics is how Payne brings in the whole multiverse theory – she tries to explain it to Roland.
+But people shouldn’t think, ‘Oh, that‘s a great evening in the theater: a lecture on quantum mechanics.’
+Constellations doesn’t shovel physics at us.
+Instead we are watching, in effect, the multiverse in action – a demonstration model, as it were – the whole idea is fascinating in its stutter-stop rhythmic process, and Marianne’s own fascination with it makes it even lyrical.

 Well, I certainly find it fascinating.
 Kudos to Payne for making it accessible.
 That’s tough to do.

 So what’s the point?
-In literary-theatrical terms — unlike in life — it permits puzzle-building and puzzle-resolving.
-If we set aside sci-fi fantasy parallel worlds that often just involve time travel mucking things up, one of the first literary uses of alternative endings is probably John Fowles’ celebrated novel, ‘The French Lieutenant’s Woman‘ — which came out all the way back in 1969.
-(But the basic idea of multiple narratives in a single labyrinth was probably first outlined in the Jorge Luis Borges short story, ‘The Garden of Forking Paths’ from 1941.)
-And it was an early, post-modernist demonstration of authorial control, by abdicating control: You decide, Fowles wrote, which ending you prefer.
-And then, of course, there’s the recent musical ‘If/Then,‘ which explores the whole idea of ‘the road not taken’ by showing us how each choice would have ended up.
+In literary-theatrical terms – unlike in ordinary life – it permits puzzle-building and puzzle-solving.
+If we set aside sci-fi fantasy parallel worlds that often just involve time travel mucking things up, one of the first literary uses of multiple narratives was probably first outlined in the Jorge Luis Borges short story, ‘The Garden of Forking Paths’ from 1941.
+And then, of course, there’s the recent musical If/Then, which explores the whole idea of ‘the road not taken’ by showing us how each choice would have ended up.

-What distinguishes ‘Constellations’ from all these, though, is that it doesn’t show us a simple alternative or parallel world.
-It shows us multiple possibilities.
+What distinguishes Constellations from these, though, is that it doesn’t show us a simple alternative or parallel world.
+It shows us multiple possibilities, repeatedly.
 Everyone else has been playing checkers.
 Payne plays chess with the idea.

-First, ‘Constellations’ is an extremely tricky acting challenge.
-Repeating the same lines over and over again while changing your expressions each time?
-Remembering this is the time you say that line drunk but the next time you say it angry?
-Doing that is like going from zero to 60 emotionally and then slamming it in reverse.
-And then doing it again in a split-second.
-The chances you’ll screw up and find yourself circling back into a scene from ten minutes ago are tremendous.
+First, Constellations is an extremely daunting acting challenge.
+Repeating the same lines over and over again while changing your expressions and tweaking the punch line each time?
+You have to remember this is when you say that line drunk but the next time you say it angry.
+Doing all of that is like going from zero to 60 emotionally and then slamming it in reverse.
+And then doing it all over again in a split-second.
+The chances an actor’ll screw up and find himself circling back into a scene from ten minutes ago is terrifying.

-Alex Organ and Alison Pistorius are exceptionally fine at the emotional hairpin turns.
-We’ve seen Organ do this kind of intimacy and intensity before, although not at this rate of fire.
-But for Dallas theatergoers who haven’t seen Pistorius on Fort Worth stages, ‘Constellations’ is a real showcase for her.
+Alex Organ and Allison Pistorius are exceptionally fine at the emotional hairpin turns.
+We’ve seen Organ do this kind of intimacy and intensity before, although not at this velocity.
+But for Dallas theatergoers who haven’t seen Pistorius on Fort Worth stages, Constellations is a showcase for her.
 Organ and Pistorius – and director Wendy Dann – make this is a sweet, sharp little show at the Theater Center.

 – theoretically, we’re seeing 50 different universes, 50 different couples.